washtubs/unite/README.md

 # Notes

-prior to any global interaction, we will want to ensure that the .description dir is identical.
+- [ ] prior to any global interaction, we will want to ensure that the .description dir is identical.
 To do this, we will make a SHA fingerprint a part of the Description object and use that prior to any and all global exchanges, to ensure they are consistent.

+- [ ] canon scripts should be presented as `canon new old`